IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control

-where $\alpha$ is the learning rate.
-Two standard extensions of $Q$-Learning led to promising results in our early RL-ATSC experimentation, and we use them in all our experiments:
+Two standard extensions of Q-Learning led to promising results in our early RL-ATSC experimentation, and we use them in all our experiments:

-\begin{itemize} \item Double $Q$-Learning~\cite{hasselt2010double}, which consists in reducing the overestimation of action values by decoupling action selection and action evaluation. \item Dueling $Q$-networks~\cite{wang2015dueling}, which consists in enabling some parameters to focus on the relative advantage of actions by using additional parameters to evaluate the average of $Q$-values. \end{itemize}
+\begin{itemize} \item Double Q-Learning~\cite{hasselt2010double}, which consists in reducing the overestimation of action values by decoupling action selection and action evaluation. \item Dueling Q-networks~\cite{wang2015dueling}, which consists in enabling some parameters to focus on the relative advantage of actions by using additional parameters to evaluate the average of Q-values. \end{itemize}